 For 73 years, the United States Constitution held together, crudely, like a quilt of bandaids, all of the piles of compromises that were required to keep petulant slave states happy.
 After the Civil War, the thing should have been rewritten completely and all the structural compromises which had been designed to placate the slave states should have been removed.
 Coulda-woulda-shoulda.

 It has now gotten to the point where the American system of government is one of the biggest problems facing the country.
 The 21st Century moves fast, and yet America has an 18th Century operating system.
-We are unable to keep up with the world.
+We are increasingly unable to keep up with the world.
 The last two decades have essentially been lost to idiotic gridlock and the classic “land war in Asia” blunder.
-We can’t afford any more lost decades.
+We cannot afford any more lost decades.